databio/bedms/README.md

 # bedmess

-bedmess is a tool used to standardize genomics/epigenomics metadata based on a schema chosen by the user ( eg. ENCODE, FAIRTRACKS).
+bedmess is a tool used to standardize genomics/epigenomics metadata based on a schema chosen by the user ( eg. ENCODE, FAIRTRACKS, BEDBASE).

 To install `attribute-standardizer` , you need to clone this repository first.
 Follow the steps given below to install: